nextmillenniummedia/next-sdk-ios-example/docs/Integrate Ad Formats Dynamically.md

 }
 ```

-> Note: After you registered screens all this code won’t be needed.
-Make sure that you don’t have it in production build.
->

-## 3. Add Screen Names manually in dashboard

-- Go to InApp dasboard.
-- In Activities tab of your application you can add new activity with name..
-- Use generated key of new activity for your screen.

-# Showing Ad
+**Note:** This code is no longer needed after you've registered your screens.
+Ensure that the code is not invoked in a production build.

+## Show an Ad

-With registered screens your app is ready for Dynamic mode.
-Note, that main configuration and settings available at InApp dashboard.
-In your app’s sources you need to implement support of **Dynamic mode** by steps below.
+Now that your screens are registered, your app is ready for Dynamic mode.

-## Banner Ads
+### Banner Ads

-Currently there are 3 types of banner ad supported in the **Dynamic mode**:

-- **Sticky Top** (*at top of screen or with offset*)
-- **Sticky Bottom** (*at bottom of screen or with inset*)
-- **In Content** *(by view container and with any content inside)*

-To showing banner ad you need to call the SDK injection at *viewDidLoad()*:

-1. Call *inject()* in your UIViewController’s *viewDidLoad* that registered for ad injection:
+Follow the steps below to display an ad configurated for Dynamic mode:

+1. Invoke the `inject()` method in your `viewDidLoad()` method of your `UIViewController` to show an ad, passing in the name of a screen that was registered, in this example:

 ```swift
 public override func viewDidLoad() {